Why hello there.

 What the course is like.

 In one word – brutal.
-This is likely the hardest ultra on the eastern side of the US.
+This is hands down the hardest ultra on the eastern side of the US.
 There were people at this event saying they would happily run a 100 miler instead of this 68-ish (read: 75) mile course.
 The first half of the course is a series of ridge running ups and downs that are either too steep to run up, or too steep to safely run down unless you want to look like Chris Farley tumbling down the mountain in Tommy Boy.
 The second half is much more forgiving, but a lot more boring.
 As you’re running up and around some mountains you’ll find that one side of a mountain is freezing cold with strong winds, but as soon as you get on the other side of the mountain, the sun will cook you alive as the stagnant air offers little relief to your labored body.
 The ground you run/walk on will be just as insane, by the way.
 90% of the time your eyes will be locked to the ground to make sure you don’t accidently stub your toe on a protruding rock or root.
 I can’t tell you how many times I saw somebody roll an ankle, trip and fall or utterly destroy their toes on something on the trail.
 Don’t worry about getting lost, either.
 The course is littered in ribbons marking the trees, as well as blinking LEDs for the night running portion of the course.
 I didn’t need the National Geographic map 777 or any GPS guidance for this whatsoever.
 Let’s go into some more detail about parts of the course.

 The sections I highlighted in yellow were the sections of the course that you could easily run with little risk of injury.
 Keep in mind that this was the elevation profile for 2017.
 Obviously it’ll be a tiny bit different from year-to-year, but the current trend is that the course stays relatively the same every year.
+2018 for example had some of the aid stations moved around, added or removed.
+The route was exactly the same, however.

 You will walk.
 Make the most of it.